Print this page

-The LLP School Health team provides a School entry screening check for children around 5 years old, which includes vision testing.
+The LLP School Health team provides a School entry screening check for children around five years old, which includes vision testing.
 Any children under the age of 8 (for whom parents or teacher / other have vision concerns) are advised to discuss these concerns with the GP / Health Visitor or School Health Team.
 The School Nursing Team can be contacted via the child’s school or directly on 05254 982 4807.

 Adults and children aged 16 or over with a family history of glaucoma or with chronic disease such as diabetes who require a sight test:

-Such patients should make an appointment with their GP or practice nurse in the first instance, who will then advise whether the eye test should be undertaken by a clinician who can undertake an extended sight test.
-If the more extended test needs to be undertaken, the GP or practice nurse will arrange the referral.
+Such patients should make an appointment with their GP or practice nurse in the first instance, who will then advise whether the eye test should be undertaken by a clinician who can conduct an extended sight test.
+If the more extended test needs to be performed, the GP or practice nurse will arrange the referral.
 If the test can be done in a Host Nation optician, you should use one of the following providers:

 The maximum refund provided will be in line with UK costs - i.e. up to a maximum of £30 or €35.